Wood Burning – Hanging Artwork – types of hangers and when I use them

 The only time I use eye hooks is to hang artwork burned on a cradled board.

-The eye hooks are small enough that they will fit on narrow boards.
+The eye hooks are small enough that they will fit on narrow frame portion of board.

 PROS